Home Page Image

 • Why does misinformation persist, and how does it distort long-run beliefs and actions?

-3. Hedging Pressure and Commodity Option Prices (September 2021)
+3. Hedging Pressure and Commodity Option Prices (July 2021)

-(with Ke Tang and Lei Yan)
+(with Jiarui Feng, Ke Tang, and Lei Yan)

 Papers: